 -

-Clean out Shop Vac Filter
+Clean out the Shop Vac Filter

 1).
 Use 3 Steps To Clear Leaves off the Lawn:

-First, Section off the “Areas” of your Lawn
+First, Section Off the “Areas” of your Lawn

 Section off the lawn and clean it up a little at a time.
 Before you know it, there’s only one pile left.
 And you left wondering where all the pizza… err… I mean, leaves went!